harold-js/harold-website/src/docs/guides.md

 ## Posts JSON data

 There is a special `posts.json` file located in the `jsonData` directory.
 It will be populated on every markdown file change, keeps data about all posts in JSON format.
 This file is quite essential because the whole search engine uses it.
 It is its primary purpose in the Default theme, but you can use it for many other use cases.
 For example, for loading some posts dynamically or creating `load more` functionality.
 It could have many different use cases.

+## Host from a subdirectory

+Suppose you need to host your blog created using Harold from subdirectory.
+For example, `www.mywebsite.com/blog/` then you would need to configure `hostDirName` in the `.haroldrc` file.
+Add there the name of your subfolder.
+The second thing is that you need to be aware of your paths (posts links, images, styles, etc.).
+The default Harold's templates support relative paths by default.
+It uses the `relativePath` handlebars helper for that.
+So it should work well in both cases when hosted from root and subdirectory.

 [Next: Recipes](/docs/recipes)